obsidiansystems/obelisk/README.md

     1. `hub clone obsidiansystems/obelisk`
       * NOTE: you must authenticate with hub at least once, because the `ob` command uses `hub` for authentication
       #TODO: Make ob do this itself (either invoke hub automatically or not depend on hub)
-1. Install `ob`: `nix-env -f obelisk -iA command`.
-   Alternatively, if you prefer not to install to your user nix environment, you can enter a shell with the `ob` command available: `nix-shell -A shell`.
-   After running `ob init` this becomes `nix-shell .obelisk/impl -A shell` for subsequent shells (since `ob init` overwrites `default.nix`).

 ## Developing an Obelisk project